Skylarks Learning

 18th Century Literature and Exam Texts

-Each lesson will involve two teaching slots - one taking a methodical approach to the 'nuts and bolts' of essay writing, and the second covering significant analysis of the core texts.
+Each lesson will involve two teaching slots - one taking a methodical approach to the 'nuts and bolts' of essay writing, and the second exploring the core texts in depth.
 As well as reading homework, there will be a weekly written assignment to be submitted via email for marking.
 Feedback will be emailed to both children and parents in order that you can see how your child is progressing.
 Homework is expected to take three hours in total.

 Reading will include